ogobrecht/ogobrecht.com_zola/content/_index.md

 max_posts = 5
 +++

-My name is Ottmar Gobrecht and I run this site to give back a little bit what I have received before through the developer community.
-I write mainly about Oracle APEX and PL/SQL.
+My name is Ottmar Gobrecht and I run this site to give back a little of what I have previously received from the development community.
+I mainly write about Oracle APEX and PL/SQL.
 For those who know me personally: Yes, the picture is a bit older ;-)